Skip to content

 dbcssystem.database.oracle.com/dbcssystem-create created

-1. Monitor the Oracle DB Operator Pod pod/oracle-database-operator-controller-manager-665874bd57-g2cgw for the progress of the OBDS VMDB deployment.
+1. Monitor the Oracle DB Operator Pod pod/oracle-database-operator-controller-manager-665874bd57-g2cgw to monitor the progress of the OBDS VMDB deployment.

 NOTE: Check the DB Operator Pod name in your environment.